Art by Janet L. Snell

 "Well, it doesn't matter," Swaggarty said with a shrug.
 "It's time we went to the men's room.
 There's a ten-kilo brick of Pakistani white hidden in the water tank of the commode in the last stall."
 He took out a cellular flip-phone.
 "The minute they go for the horse, I call in Interpol and La Surete."

-Not forgetting that Swaggarty still had a gun trained on him from beneath the newspaper he carried, Morshky had no choice but to do as Swaggarty told him.
-He didn't believe Swaggarty's story, although he had to admit that it did have a certain ring of truth to it.
+Not forgetting Swaggarty still had a gun trained on him from beneath the newspaper he carried, Morshky had no choice but to do as Swaggarty told him.
+He didn't believe Swaggarty's story, although he had to admit it did have a certain ring of truth to it.

 Morshky's only option was to wait for the right moment to attack Swaggarty and commandeer his weapon.
 Then he would see what was what.
 That moment came when a drunken Japanese patron, exiting the men's room, stumbled against Swaggarty and spoiled his aim.
 Seizing opportunity, Morshky attacked with a lightning series of wing chun moves.
 Swaggarty was no match for him in unarmed combat.
 Few were.
 Moments later, Morshky was holding the gun and calling the shots.